okta/okta.github.io/_source/_posts/2018-01-10-sso-oauth-vertx.md

 ## Onward and Upward

 Congratulations, you now have a high-performance Vert.x server protected by Okta's state-of-the-art security and identity management!
-Okta provides [an entire SDK](https://github.com/okta/okta-sdk-java) for interacting further with users and accounts, including adding custom data and attributes to your users.
+Okta provides a [Java SDK](https://github.com/okta/okta-sdk-java) for interacting further with users and accounts, including adding custom data and attributes to your users.

 Thanks for reading, and as always, please hit us up in the comments below with questions.
 We’d love to have you follow us on Twitter [@OktaDev](https://twitter.com/OktaDev), or read on for more great Java content from our blog:
 * [Get Started with Spring Security 5.0 and OIDC](https://developer.okta.com/blog/2017/12/18/spring-security-5-oidc)